+Lake Cornelia and Lake Edina are shallow lakes in Edina with poor water quality.
+Both lakes are on the state's impaired waters list for excess nutrients.
 The District conducted a study of the lakes in 2018-2019 to determine how to address the poor water quality and will implement projects in 2019-2020 to improve the health of the lakes.
 An in-lake alum treatment project for Lake Cornelia ordered, bid, awarded and expected to be implemented in October of 2019, but due to cold water conditions, the in-lake alum treatment was postponed until the spring/early-summer of 2020.
 This project, and other projects not yet fully developed, will work to control phosphorous in the lakes.
-Up-to-date information on the progress of the project can be found on the District's website at: ninemilecreek.org/lake-cornelia-project
+For more information about alum treatments and up to date project information, Up-to-date information on the progress of the project can be found on the District's website at: ninemilecreek.org/lake-cornelia-project